 The CDC provides guidelines about what to do if you are sick, which you can access here.
 For information about testing, please visit the university's COVID-19 Testing page.

-Employee self-reporting of COVID-19 tests
+Self-reporting of COVID-19 tests